Part-time & Graduate Enrollment Services

 Students who do not have an equivalent bachelorís degree in packaging science will be evaluated and the appropriate undergraduate bridge courses will be prescribed.
 These courses may not be used for credit toward the MS degree.

 Applicants are required to have one semester of physics (mechanics focus), one semester of calculus, one year of chemistry (including organic chemistry), statistics, and basic computer literacy.

-Students entering the program will be appointed a thesis adviser and will work with the program coordinator to develop a program of study.
+Students entering the program will be appointed an academic adviser who will work with the program coordinator to develop a program of study.
 Students follow an outlined curriculum to complete their degree requirements, and with adviser approval, choose packaging electives to enhance their career objectives.